Yokinen Show Trial: The "trial"

 The Yokinen Trial was considered a turning point for the CPUSA’s ability to attract massive numbers of black workers and peasants.
-In 1931, a CP member, Yokinen, who was a caretaker at a Finnish Workers Hall near Harlem, refused black CP members entrance to at dance at the hall.
-After being criticized for this action, he maintained he was correct because the next step would be that blacks would ask admissions to the baths!
+In 1931, a CP member, Yokinen, who was a caretaker at a Finnish Workers Hall near Harlem, refused black CP members entrance to a dance at the hall.
+After being criticized for this action, he maintained he was correct because the next step would be that blacks would ask admissions to the baths.
 The CP, according to Harry Haywood, used this specific case of racism to launch a struggle against white chauvinism in the party, and consolidate an understanding of the newly adopted position on the national question.
 A public trial was held on March 1, 1931 in Harlem in front of a “jury” of both white and black CP members (Yokinen was “represented” by a black CP lawyer) at which over 2000 party and non-party members attended.
 On the walls of the hall was a banner which read: “Race Inferiority is a White Ruling Class Lie: Smash the Jim Crow Laws and Practices.”
 The trial received wide attention in black newspapers as well as the bourgeois press.
 It demonstrated to the black community that the CP was one organization serious about fighting racism and according to Haywood was responsible for the party’s ability to initiate the Scottsboro Defense (see Cha.
 12 of Black Bolshevik).
-This book is one of the few CP “memoirs” by a leading black communist and is an invaluable contribution that should be read by all comrades.
+This book is one of the few CP “memoirs” by a leading black communist and is an invaluable contribution to American communism.
 Haywood was one of the key figures behind the original formulation of the national question and in 1957 was a founding member of the Provisional Organizing Committee.

 It should also be pointed out that at the trial Yokinen confessed to his crime and was expelled from the CP, but with the condition that if he engaged in the struggle against Jim Crow, he could be readmitted.
-He them proceeded to play an active role in the League for the Struggle for Negro Rights and was readmitted to the CP after six months.
+He then proceeded to play an active role in the League for the Struggle for Negro Rights and was readmitted to the CP after six months.
 There is no question that the Yokinen Trial pushed the party forward in the anti-racist struggle both north and south.
 As one Marxist historian has written about its growth in Harlem: “although at the beginning of the depression it had only a handful of black members, by 1936 the Party had become an organization with influence in almost every dimension of Harlem’s political life.”
 Mark Naison, “Harlem Blacks and Communism,” Science & Society, 1978, p.
 327).